DeadLaurin/DeadLaurin/README.md

 ### 👷 Check out what I'm currently working on

 - [DeadLaurin/CompressVideo](https://github.com/DeadLaurin/CompressVideo) - A bash script to recursively convert all your x264 videos to x265.
+- [DeadLaurin/EncodeAudio](https://github.com/DeadLaurin/EncodeAudio) - A bash script to encode audio files to multiple formats in the current set directory.

 ### ⭐ Recent Stars